codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Saved Heroku deployment](screenshots/saved-heroku-deployment.png)

-The Codeship will deploy our application to Heroku the next time we push a change to our GitHub repository.
+The Codeship will deploy our application to Heroku the next time we push to our GitHub repository.
 Let's add a paragraph "And I set it up in 2 minutes" to our template.

 ![Added paragraph](../screenshots/added-paragraph.png)